smartgar1/Partner-Admin-Link-Tool/README.md

 ### 3. Link Partner ID

-Enter your Microsoft AI Cloud Partner Program (Associated PartnerID) and the tool will:
+Enter your Microsoft AI Cloud Partner Program (Associated Partner ID) and the tool will:
 - Validate the ID format
 - Link it to all accessible tenants
 - Show real-time progress